newmarkets/content/README.md

 Now run the following from the command line.
 This will install the content system and add `newmarkets/content` to the `composer.json` file.

+    cd newproject
     php composer.phar require newmarkets/content

+New projects need to configure the web server and set up a database at this point.
+The document root for a Laravel site is the `/public` directory.
+Database connection information should go into the `.env` file at the root of the project.
+Remember to set permissions on the `/storage` directory so the web server user can write files there.
+Pull up the home page of the new site before continuing to make sure everything is working.

 Completing the installation
 -----

-Add the service provider to your Laravel configuration in `config/app.php`.
+Add the service provider to your Laravel configuration in `newproject/config/app.php`.
 There will be a big array of providers.
 Insert this one anywhere in the list (recommedation: put it at the bottom).

     return [
         'providers' => [